JPMorgan Chase gains in small business satisfaction ranking

-NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) ranked first in a small business customer satisfaction survey in three of four regions of the United States, a sharp improvement from 20th place nationally two years ago, research firm J.D.
+NEW YORK, Oct 30 (Reuters) - JPMorgan Chase & Co ranked first in a small business customer satisfaction survey in three of four regions of the United States, a sharp improvement from 20th place nationally two years ago, research firm J.D.
 Power and said on Wednesday.

 The bank raised its ranking through changes to its customer service, which was previously slow to fix problems.
 Clients complained about having to deal with a different staff member every time they called the bank so JPMorgan assigned relationship managers to many customers, giving them a single point of contact, said Scott Geller, JPMorgan’s chief executive for its small business unit.